matn7/CS-Notes/src/main/java/compact/work.md

 * Some frameworks may need updates for full integration.

 **12. How do you handle exception handling in virtual threads?**
 * Same as platform threads, using try-catch blocks.
-Futures (**CompletableFuture**) also propagate exceptions normally.
+* Futures (`CompletableFuture`) also propagate exceptions normally.

 **13. How do scoped values compare to ThreadLocal?**
 * Scoped values are immutable, designed for structured concurrency.
-* **ThreadLocal** can leak memory and is mutable.
+* `ThreadLocal` can leak memory and is mutable.

 **14. What is structured concurrency?**
 * A concept where related tasks are grouped in a scope, and their lifetimes are tied together.
-Java 21 supports this via StructuredTaskScope.
+* Java 21 supports this via `StructuredTaskScope`.

 **15. How do you create a virtual thread and start it?**
 ```java